How much does electric car battery weigh? Many people are surprised to learn that the electric car battery can weigh as much as a large truck.

 The weight of a lithium car battery can be difficult to judge.
 Lithium is a toxic substance, so weight is a factor, but it is also an important factor when it comes to electric vehicle batteries.
 In addition to the battery itself, electric car batteries typically have other components.
 The battery management system, cooling system, and assembly box for battery modules all add weight.
 While many of these components are necessary, the battery can be quite heavy.

-When you compare the weight of a Tesla battery to a diesel truck, you’ll see that Tesla’s are a bit heavier.
-While a Tesla truck is faster and more fuel-efficient than a regular pickup, it will still have a larger battery.
+When you compare the weight of an electric battery to a diesel truck, you’ll see that some are a bit heavier.
+While a truck is faster and more fuel-efficient than a regular pickup, it will still have a larger battery.
 The added weight will reduce its payload and profits.
 A normal car battery weighs between 30 and 60 pounds, while a semi truck battery weighs between 40 and 80 pounds.
 A few extra-large trucks weigh a few hundred pounds more.

-The weight of the battery in a Tesla S varies, but since 2015, the Model X has been offered with four lithium-ion battery packs, with the 100 kWh pack weighing approximately three hundred and fifteen pounds.
+The weight of the battery in an electric vehicle varies, but since 2015, the Model XXX has been offered with four lithium-ion battery packs, with the 100 kWh pack weighing approximately three hundred and fifteen pounds.
 Lithium-ion batteries have a density of 160 Wh per kilogram.
 A typical 12-volt lithium battery weighs 7.2 pounds, which is significantly less than a lead-acid battery.

 Do electric cars go through tires faster?